DrCubby/bcdsj/README.md

 # Britecore sample

-This is a sample application created for BriteCore Dennis De St Jeor
+This is a sample application created for BriteCore<br />
+Dennis De St Jeor<br />
 2016

 # Requirements